 When it comes to internet access and social media, China is not usually one to conform.
 Their world-famous Great Wall of China has a virtual counterpart, dubbed the Great Firewall, which is causing a lot of chaos locally as well as globally.
-With the country’s next major political gathering on the horizon, companies worldwide are wondering how yet another government crackdown on Virtual Private Networking (VPN), will affect businesses in China as well as around the globe.
+With the next major political gathering on its horizon, companies worldwide are wondering how China VPN crackdown will affect businesses in the country as well as around the globe.

 …cutting off internal corporate VPNs has already triggered companies to consider reducing or completely closing operations in China.